Golden Gate Cloning

 Unlike standard Type II restriction enzymes like EcoRI and BamHI, these enzymes cut DNA outside of their recognition sites and, therefore, can create non-palindromic overhangs.
 Since 256 potential overhang sequences are possible, multiple fragments of DNA can be assembled by using combinations of overhang sequences.
 In practice, this means that Golden Gate Cloning is typically scarless.
 Additionally, because the final product does not have a Type IIS restriction enzyme recognition site, the correctly-ligated product cannot be cut again by the restriction enzyme, meaning the reaction is essentially irreversible.
+This has multiple benefits, the first is that it is possible to do digestion and ligation of the DNA fragments in a single reaction, in contrast to conventional cloning methods where these reactions are separate.
+The second is higher efficiency because the end product cannot be cut again by the restriction enzyme.

 A typical thermal cycler protocol oscillates between 37 °C (optimal for restriction enzymes) and 16 °C (optimal for ligases) many times.
 While this technique can be used for a single insert, researchers have used Golden Gate Cloning to assemble many pieces of DNA simultaneously.

-Seamless Cloning
+Seamless cloning

 Scar sequences are common in multiple segment DNA assembly.
-In the multisegment assembly method Gateway, segments are added into the donor with additional att sequences, which overlap in those added segments, and this results in the segments separated by the att sequences.
+In the multisegment assembly method Gateway, segments are added into the donor with additional ATT sequences, which overlap in those added segments, and this results in the segments separated by the ATT sequences.
 In BioBrick assembly, an eight-nucleotide scar sequence, which codes for a tyrosine and a stop codon, is left between every segment added into the plasmid.

 Golden Gate assembly uses Type IIS restriction enzymes cutting outside their recognition sequences.
-Also, the same Type IIS restriction enzyme can generate copious different overhangs on the inserts and the vector, for instance, BsaI creates 256 four-basepair overhangs.
+Also, the same Type IIS restriction enzyme can generate copious different overhangs on the inserts and the vector; for instance, BsaI creates 256 four-basepair overhangs.
 If the overhangs are carefully designed, the segments are ligated without scar sequences between them, and the final construct can be quasi-scarless, where the restriction enzyme sites remain on both sides of the insert.
 As additional segments can be inserted into the vectors without scars within an open reading frame, Golden Gate is widely used in protein engineering.